CORONAVIRUS, SAFETY PRECAUTIONS & TESTING

 The CARE Team

-The Bristol CARE Team takes referrals for students who are experiencing challenges related to academic performance (academic alert), self-reported wellness issues, temporary resource insecurity, and other issues not addressed through established channels at Bristol.
+The Bristol CARE Team takes referrals for students who are experiencing challenges related to academic performance (academic alert).
+The CARE Team can also help to make connections to services based on self-reported wellness issues and other issues that can be addressed through established channels at Bristol.
 The CARE Team mobilizes available services and resources to support students in a holistic, collaborative manner and to help mitigate barriers to success.

 The CARE Team DOES NOT respond to or address emergencies.
 If you feel threatened, or are aware that someone is in extreme distress, is acting in a threatening manner, or has indicated a risk of harm to self or others, please IMMEDIATELY CALL Bristol Community College Police at 774.357.2218 or 3911 from any Bristol phone.